 Notes: This title is available both individually and as part of The Premiere Collection boxed set (both with different cover art) in the DVD format.
 This same Blu-ray disc was included in The Classic Collection, and The Criterion Collection would later render a superior transfer of the film and release it on Blu-ray.

 “Well, it’s not a Hitchcock picture; it’s a novelette, really.
 The story is old fashioned.
 There was a whole school of feminine literature at the period, and though I’m not against it, the fact is the story is lacking in humor.” — Alfred Hitchcock

 Most of the contemporary critics and scholars tend to agree that the film belongs more to Selznick than to the director.
 In, The Art of Alfred Hitchcock, Donald Spoto writes:

 While this is certainly a valid opinion, it would be a mistake to ignore the fact that Hitchcock’s fingerprints can be found throughout the length of the film.
-Hitchcock was even interested in purchasing the rights to Daphne du Maurier’s source novel while he was still working in England, but the cost was prohibitive.
+Hitchcock was even interested in purchasing the rights to Daphne du Maurier’s source novel while he was still working in England but the cost of the property was prohibitive.
 Something about the material must have appealed to Hitchcock’s sensibilities considering the fact that the film contains elements that would appear again in Hitchcock’s later work.